 Installation

-Dugite can be installed from pre-built binaries or built from source.
+Dugite can be installed from pre-built binaries, a container image, Nix, or built from source.

 Pre-built Binaries